 The Samoan course is completed by a really cool performance by the highly talented and daring Samoan knife dancers, with a fire element.
 The four different types of dances according to the Polynesian cultures demonstrate how talented all the individuals are and have them experience four completely different cultures in one blended performance.

-The Hawaiian experience in Maui is kind of incomplete if you don’t go to The Feast at Lele, as it is an amazing way to learn about different cultures, have a wonderful feast and enjoy the best that Hawaii has to offer.
+The Hawaiian experience in Maui is kind of incomplete if you don’t go to The Feast at Lele, as it is an amazing way to learn about different cultures, have a wonderful feast, and enjoy the best that Hawaii has to offer.
+It is located at 505 Front Street next to the condos at Lahaina Shores.

 Reserve Your Spot